 At least there was no sign of pursuit.
 She had not been entirely sanguine about Kiluron’s determination to escape, rather than waiting for a ransom effort, but there hadn’t exactly been a chance to discuss the matter in a reasoned fashion, and she had to admit that it was a relief to not be tied up and surrounded by such rough men.
 Her imagination provided her with all kinds of horrors that could have ensued, and she swallowed, blinking in the cave’s heavy darkness, and forced the images away with cold logic.
 Rational philosophy had the potential to explain everything about the world; surely she could use it to understand her present circumstances in a rational light.
 She almost chuckled aloud at her mental word choice, there in the complete and utter darkness of the cave, and had to pause, take a deep breath, and pinch the skin of her wrist hard in an attempt to keep herself under control.
 The tiny burst of pain helped, but she was so numb with the cold that it was not as satisfying as it usually was.

-Standing on the bank of a raging, subterranean river, Doil held up his makeshift torch as high as he could, casting the light all about.
+Standing on the bank of a raging, subterranean river, Doil held up his makeshift torch as high as he could, casting the light all about in an irregular, distorted hemisphere.
 Even so, he could not see the distant ceiling, although he could make out a few places where the stalactites stretched down like massive canine teeth.
-A little ways upriver, back the way he had come, he could still hear the raging waterfall cascading out of its narrow passage and out into this larger flow.
-In places near the stone bank, he thought he could actually see erosion happening, although he knew that was probably just his imagination.
-Even water moving as fast and violently as this would take hundreds and thousands of years to appreciably erode this part of the cave, which seems to be a tube or hard rock, a granite or similar material.
+A little way upriver, back the way he had come, he could still hear the raging waterfall cascading out of its narrow passage and out into this larger flow.
+In places near the stone bank, he thought he could actually see erosion happening, although he knew that was just his imagination.
+Even water moving as fast and violently as this would take hundreds and thousands of years to appreciably erode this part of the cave, which seemed to be a tube of hard rock, a granite or similar material.
 All of the softer, sedimentary rocks had been long since stripped away by the raging river.

 More than once, Kiluron wanted to simply leave his stolen sword behind as he and Fetrina crawled down an apparently endless, wet, cold tunnel of bumpy stone that seemed determined to stab him.
 Tiny stalactites in the ceiling tried to chew at the back of his head, and tiny stalagmites in the ground masticated his palms and knees.
 Or was it the other way around – he could never remember which was which.
 Fetrina would probably know, but she had been silent since they had woken up and decided they had better get moving, and Kiluron wasn’t sure what to say to her.
 She had rather abruptly informed him that they needed to follow the water downstream, to see where it was leading, and thus find larger and more varied passages that could lead them to the surface again, and then gone silent.
 Kilruon didn’t know if he had done something wrong or what, but he certainly didn’t know what might help.
 Meanwhile, his sword awkwardly smacked against the ground with each movement, and he swore the echo could probably be heard through the entire cave system.